-Arts Gowanus is a not-for-profit organization working to support, promote, and advocate for local artists and a sustainable arts community.
+Arts Gowanus is a not-for-profit organization working to support, promote, and advocate for local artists and a sustainable arts community in Brooklyn.

 To do this, we nurture relationships between individual artists, arts organizations, and the broader community: